physici/pyLabLib/docs/devices.rst

 First, the device identifier / address needs to be provided by user during the device object creation, and it is automatically connected.
 The devices have ``open`` and ``close`` methods but the device also works as a resource (with Python ``with`` statement), so these usually aren't used explicitly.

-The devices usually have ``get_settings`` and ``apply_settings`` methods which return Python dictionaries with the most common settings or take these dictionaries and apply them. ``get_settings`` can be particularly useful to check the device status and see if it is connected.
+The devices usually have ``get_settings`` and ``apply_settings`` methods which return Python dictionaries with the most common settings or take these dictionaries and apply them.
+In addition, there are ``get_full_status`` and ``get_full_info`` functions, which return progressively more information (``get_full_status`` adds variable status information which cannot be changed by user, and ``get_full_info`` adds constant device information, such as model name and serial number).
+``get_full_info`` can be particularly useful to check the device status and see if it is connected and working properly.

+Devices of the same kind (e.g., cameras or translation stages) aim to have consistent overlapping interfaces (where it makes sense), so different devices are fairly interchangeable in simple applications.

 --------
 Examples